klauer/epics-sumo-mirror/doc/configuration-files.rst

 are used to define lists of values.

 The configuration file defines a map where keys are names of long command line options and values are booleans, strings or lists of strings.
-Not all command line options can be set in a configuration file, ``sumo -h`` shows you which can.
+Only some of the command line options can be put in a configuration file.

+For sumo-scan you find a list of these at
+`Keys in the sumo-scan configuration file`_.

+For sumo you find a list of these at
+`Keys in the sumo configuration file`_.

 File format
 -----------